-Trinity Live is a charity rock event, with all proceeds going to three cancer charities (Cancer Research UK, Teenage Cancer Trust and Macmillan).
+Trinity Live is a charity rock event, with proceeds going to charity.
 It all started back in 2014 when three bands were set to stage a triple-header concert, but with only weeks to go, one member was diagnosed with breast cancer, which obviously put the whole gig in doubt.
-However, as the gig had already sold most of the tickets, the bands were loathe to let it go, so three members stepped up and decided to run it as a charity event – it was a great success with just over £9k being donated to the charities.
+However, as the gig had already sold most of the tickets, the bands were loathe to let it go, so three members stepped up and decided to run it as a charity event – it was a great success with just over £9k being donated to the three cancer charities: Cancer Research UK, Macmillan and Teenage Cancer Trust.

 As the first event had been such a success, Trinity II was hatched and took place on 27th May 2017, again in Leamington Assembly.
-With the great and the good in attendance, some fabulous auction and raffle items, and support again from Prog Magazine and Jerry Ewing, who was a star as our auctioneer, Trinity II was another fabulous day of music and fun, and raising money for three good causes to boot.
+With the great and the good in attendance, some fabulous auction and raffle items, and support again from Prog Magazine and Jerry Ewing, who was a star as our auctioneer, Trinity II was another fabulous day of music and fun, and raising money for the same three cancer charities to boot.

-“I’m really looking forward to our concert supporting the Trinity Prog charity event at the Islington Assembly hall, it’s a great venue and it should be a fantastic day.”Steve Rothery
+“I’m really looking forward to our concert supporting the Trinity Prog charity event at the Islington Assembly hall, it’s a great venue and it should be a fantastic day.”Steve Rothery, Trinity III, May 2018

 “This is a terrific evening for a very good cause.
 Not only will it hopefully raise a huge amount for the three cancer charities, but it’s a spectacular bill as well, from top to bottom.
 There isn’t one band I’m not really looking forward to seeing and I’m already hard at work curating my DJ set for the aftershow.
-Prog is proud to support Trinity 2, and I hope to see as many of you down there as possible.”Jerry Ewing
+Prog is proud to support Trinity II, and I hope to see as many of you down there as possible.”Jerry Ewing, Trinity II, May 2017